fundamelon/terminal-game-tutorial/part2/README.md

 ```c++
     curs_set(0);
 ```

-Simply tells ncurses to hide the blinking cursor.
+Tells ncurses to hide the blinking cursor.

 Next, we will set up color manipulation.